COVID-19 Safety Precautions - Please click here to view the measures Total Image Beauty Academy is taking for the safety of our students.

-Now you can download the Student Catalog TIBA 2022 in English and Spanish!
+Now you can download Student Catalog TIBA 2025 in English and Spanish!

 Individual Program Outcomes: 2023